every wall you erect

 A relational, integrative approach to therapy

-Our relationships are what give colour to our lives, and both our relationship with our inner selves and our external relationships are necessary to living a life that is whole and aligned.
-I also believe that healing happens through relationship, and therapy with me means that our relationship as client and therapist is always at the heart of our work together.
+Our relationships are what give colour to our lives, and both our relationship with our inner selves and our external relationships — and how and where these intersect — are necessary to living a life that is whole and aligned.
+I also believe that healing happens through relationship, and therapy with me means that our relationship as client and therapist is always at the heart of our work together and an experimental sandbox for change in other parts of your life.

 I have trained in a wide variety of evidence-based psychotherapy modalities and locate my approach within a relational and experiential framework.
 In particular, my work draws heavily from Accelerated Experiential Dynamic Psychotherapy (AEDP Level 1; Level 2 - in progress); Emotionally Focused Therapy (EFIT Level 1); Internal Family Systems; mindfulness, Hakomi, and trauma therapies.
 I have also trained under and been supervised by Dr. Hillary McBride, whose work influences and inspires my own.